On modeling fracture of soft polymers: Introduction

-Rate-dependent and dynamic failures in various polymers have been experimentally studied \citep{ROSAKIS2000, ArunShukla2010, MacDonald2020, LEBLANC2020, LeBlanc2018, SrivastavaSHPB1, SrivastavaSHPB2, ZHENG2022, malhotra2021, Brown2002, MALITO2019, Burla2020, Liu2023, COX2005565, Guzekpolymerinterfacefracture}.
-The rate-dependent fracture of soft polymers with dynamic crosslinks has been experimentally studied \citep{Polyampholytefracturestudy, ZehnderkineticfracturePVA, Songfracture, ZHAOfractureDNgels2, Chen2023ratedependentfracture, Baiselfrecoverygelfracture}.
+The rate-dependent fracture of polymers has been of significant interest, and various relevant experimental studies have been published \citep{ROSAKIS2000, ArunShukla2010, MacDonald2020, LEBLANC2020, LeBlanc2018, SrivastavaSHPB1, SrivastavaSHPB2, Gsubhash1, Gsubhash2, ZHENG2022, malhotra2021, Brown2002, MALITO2019, Burla2020, Liu2023, COX2005565, Guzekpolymerinterfacefracture, XuMom4}.
+The rate-dependent fracture of polymers that contain dynamic crosslinks has been recently experimentally studied \citep{Polyampholytefracturestudy, ZehnderkineticfracturePVA, Songfracture, ZHAOfractureDNgels2, Chen2023ratedependentfracture, Baiselfrecoverygelfracture, LiuMom}.
 Mayumi and co-workers \citep{Mayumifracture} conducted notched tension tests on Polyvinyl alcohol gels and noticed a significant decrease in failure stretch with increasing loading rates.
 Shen and co-workers \citep{Shenmodeling} performed notched pure shear tests on EPS25 vitrimer with multi-step loading profiles.
 The authors observed loading rate-dependent flow-fracture (crack blunting-advancing) transitions.
 Qi and co-workers \citep{QIdisspmappingPA} presented a method to map the dissipation field during crack propagation in viscous soft polymers and enable individual evaluation of the intrinsic and dissipative components of fracture toughness.
-A nonlinear constitutive model was used by the authors to evaluate the stress field and, hence, the total energy density supplied through mechanical work at each material point.
+The authors evaluated the stress and, consequently, the total energy density provided by mechanical work at each material point using a non-linear constitutive model and deformation field measurements.
 The dissipation field was then obtained by subtracting the free energy density field evaluated using the constitutive model from the total energy density field.